 From time to time, we receive orders of assessment from Indian tax authorities assessing additional taxable income on us and/or our subsidiaries in connection with their review of our tax returns.
-We currently have orders of assessment for fiscal 2004 through fiscal 2013 pending before various appellate authorities.
-These orders assess additional taxable income that could in the aggregate give rise to an estimated ₹2,378.5 million (\$36.8 million based on the exchange rate on June 30, 2017) in additional taxes, including interest of ₹884.8 million (\$13.7 million based on the exchange rate on June 30, 2017).
+We currently have orders of assessment for fiscal 2004 through fiscal 2014 pending before various appellate authorities.
+These orders assess additional taxable income that could in the aggregate give rise to an estimated ₹2,885.2 million (\$42.1 million based on the exchange rate on June 30, 2018) in additional taxes, including interest of ₹1,123.2 million (\$16.4 million based on the exchange rate on June 30, 2018).

-These orders of assessment allege that the transfer prices we applied to certain of the international transactions between WNS Global or WNS Business Consulting Services Private Limited ("WNS BCS"), each of which is one of our Indian subsidiaries, as the case may be, and our other wholly-owned subsidiaries were not on arm's-length terms, disallow a tax holiday benefit claimed by us, deny the set-off of brought forward business losses and unabsorbed depreciation and disallow certain expenses claimed as tax deductible by WNS Global or WNS BCS, as the case may be.
-As at June 30, 2017 we have provided a tax reserve of ₹806.2 million (\$12.5 million based on the exchange rate on June 30, 2017) primarily on account of the Indian tax authorities' denying the set off of brought forward business losses and unabsorbed depreciation.
+These orders of assessment allege that the transfer prices we applied to certain of the international transactions between WNS Global or WNS BCS, each of which is one of our Indian subsidiaries, as the case may be, and our other wholly-owned subsidiaries were not on arm's-length terms, disallow a tax holiday benefit claimed by us, deny the set-off of brought forward business losses and unabsorbed depreciation and disallow certain expenses claimed as tax deductible by WNS Global or WNS BCS, as the case may be.
+As at June 30, 2018 we have provided a tax reserve of ₹806.2 million (\$11.8 million based on the exchange rate on June 30, 2018) primarily on account of the Indian tax authorities' denying the set off of brought forward business losses and unabsorbed depreciation.
 We have appealed against these orders of assessment before higher appellate authorities.
-For more details on these assessments, see "Part I - Item 5 - Operating and Financial Review and Prospects-Tax Assessment Orders" of our annual report on Form 20-F for our fiscal year ended March 31, 2017.
+For more details on these assessments, see "Part I - Item 5 - Operating and Financial Review and Prospects-Tax Assessment Orders."

-In addition, we currently have orders of assessment pertaining to similar issues that have been decided in our favor by first level appellate authorities, vacating tax demands of ₹2,906.3 million (\$45.0 million based on the exchange rate on June 30, 2017) in additional taxes, including interest of ₹897.5 million (\$13.9 million based on the exchange rate on June 30, 2017).
-The income tax authorities have filed appeals against these orders at higher appellate authorities.
+In addition, we currently have orders of assessment pertaining to similar issues that have been decided in our favor by appellate authorities, vacating tax demands of ₹2,933.0 million (\$42.8 million based on the exchange rate on June 30, 2018) in additional taxes, including interest of ₹905.8 million (\$13.2 million based on the exchange rate on June 30, 2018).
+The income tax authorities have filed or may file appeals against these orders at higher appellate authorities.

 In case of disputes, the Indian tax authorities may require us to deposit with them all or a portion of the disputed amounts pending resolution of the matters on appeal.
 Any amount paid by us as deposits will be refunded to us with interest if we succeed in our appeals.
-We have deposited a portion of the disputed amount with the tax authorities and may be required to deposit the remaining portion of the disputed amount with the tax authorities pending final resolution of the respective matters.
+We have deposited ₹874.4 million (\$12.8 million based on the exchange rate on June 30, 2018) of the disputed amount with the tax authorities and may be required to deposit the remaining portion of the disputed amount with the tax authorities pending final resolution of the respective matters.

-As at June 30, 2017, corporate tax returns for fiscal years 2014 (for certain legal entities) and thereafter remain subject to examination by tax authorities in India.
+As at June 30, 2018, corporate tax returns for fiscal years 2015 and thereafter remain subject to examination by tax authorities in India.

-After consultation with our Indian tax advisors and based on the facts of these cases, certain legal opinions from counsel, the nature of the tax authorities' disallowances and the orders from first level appellate authorities deciding similar issues in our favor in respect of assessment orders for earlier fiscal years, we believe these orders are unlikely to be sustained at the higher appellate authorities and we intend to vigorously dispute the orders of assessment.
+After consultation with our Indian tax advisors and based on the facts of these cases, certain legal opinions from counsel, the nature of the tax authorities' disallowances and the orders from appellate authorities deciding similar issues in our favor in respect of assessment orders for earlier fiscal years, we believe these orders are unlikely to be sustained at the higher appellate authorities and we intend to vigorously dispute the orders of assessment.